nehanaumankhan/SystemVerilog/STORAGE_UNITS/README.md

 ---

-# Flip-Flop Based Storage Unit (SystemVerilog)

-This repository contains a synthesizable **flip-flop based memory module** written in SystemVerilog.
+This directory contains a synthesizable **flip-flop based memory module** written in SystemVerilog.
 It is meant as a reference model for ASIC memories (such as SRAM or ROM) and is typically replaced with foundry-optimized memory macros during the physical design phase.

 ## 🧠 Purpose
 In ASIC designs, memory macros are **not coded explicitly** in RTL.
 Instead: